Museums / Theaters, Seattle

-The museum is only open during the 2nd Saturday of every month, from 10 to 2.
+The museum is only open to the public during the 2nd Saturday of every month, from 10 to 2.

 During certain 2nd Saturdays, there is a model engine group that brings antique small engines and reproductions of small steam engines and operates them inside the building.
 If the weather is reasonably good, currently there are some outdoor model railroad clubs that operate some live-steam models on the outdoor model railroad.
 However, operation of the outdoor railroad equipment may not be available if the soil conservation project has started.

 The museum also contains a number of oddities, including a fire truck historic to the city of Seattle as it was the first engine-powered fire truck the city owned (as opposed to horse drawn), plus various other odds and ends that should be on display elsewhere but currently no display location has been found.

 Getting here by public transit from Seattle involves using bus route 60 or 124 (previously service was on the 131 but references to that route are out of date), which stop at Ellis and Warsaw.
 There isn't a traffic light here, but thankfully on the Saturday I visited there wasn't such a huge amount of traffic that it was difficult to cross.
 Buses going north do not run on Ellis, directly in front of the museum.
-Instead, there is a stop on Carleton Avenue (2 blocks west on Warsaw) for going back to Seattle or arriving from the south.
-Bus stops for route 106, the Seattle to Renton route, are located about 1/4 of a mile north of the plant at 13th Avenue South & Bailey Street, if an additional option is desired (bus route 131 doesn't run very often on Saturdays).
+Instead, there is a stop on Carleton Avenue (2 blocks west on Warsaw) for going back to Seattle or if you are arriving from the south.
+Bus stops for route 106, the Seattle to Renton route, are located about 1/4 of a mile north of the plant at 13th Avenue South & Bailey Street, if an additional option is desired.

 May 18th was a mixed day of sun and showers, and during one of those brief encounters with the sun I decided to walk from my transit tunnel connection to the South Lake Union area in order to visit a few attractions there.
 Several blocks into the walk, however, the rain started coming down a little bit, and I just happened to be walking past this eccentric looking art gallery.
 As it appeared that the sun would come out very soon, I decided to step into the gallery for a while, so see what they had.